cwshu/NCTU_OS_2015_HW3/spec.rst

 You can finish the HW with only Section 3 message.

 Also, you can trace Linux kernel to understand these structures and functions more.
-Using LXR [8]_ or other tracing tool will help you trace it.
+LXR [8]_ is our good friend to trace linux kernel.
 See Appendix A. for example.

 Section 4.
 [Assignment] Adding a address translation system call and observe memory CoW technique
 -------------------------------------------------------------------------------------------------